-Partials are typically small files containing similar content as your views and layouts, the only difference being that partials are intended to be reusable: whereas a view is always tied to single template, multiple views (and layouts) can easily reuse the same partial, possibly multiple times each.
+Partials are typically small files containing similar content as your views and layouts, the main difference being that partials are intended to be reusable: whereas a view is usually tied to single template, multiple views (and layouts) can all use the same partial, possibly multiple times each.

 Here's an example of a partial file (/site/templates/partials/menu/breadcrumbs.php):

 <?php namespace ProcessWire; ?> <nav aria-label="<?= $aria_label ?: 'Breadcrumbs' ?>" class="breadcrumbs"> <ul class="breadcrumbs__list"> <?php foreach ($page->parents as $item): ?> <li class="breadcrumbs__list-item"> <a class="breadcrumbs__item" href="<?= $item->url ?>"> <?= $item->title ?> </a> </li> <?php endforeach; ?> <li class="breadcrumbs__list-item"> <span class="breadcrumbs__item breadcrumbs__item--active" tabindex="0" aria-label="Current page: <?= $page->title ?>"> <?= $page->title ?> </span> </li> </ul> </nav>

 (If you're wondering about the aria-label part, we'll get to that real soon!)

 A partial can be embedded into a view file using PHP include or require expressions:

 Note that the /site/templates/ directory is automatically added to PHP's include path, so you can refer to partials with a relative path, like we did in the example above.

 In addition Wireframe provides an alternative, object-oriented way to refer to partials: